h12w/teff/SPEC.md

     \U    Unicode code point represented with exactly 8 hexadecimal digits followed by \U

 ### Regular expression
-A regular expression is a `line_string`.
+A regular expression is a `value`.
 The syntax of regular expressions are defined by [Golang Regexp](http://golang.org/pkg/regexp/syntax/).

 ### Boolean value
-Boolean value is a `line_string` of either true of false.
+Boolean value is a `value` of either true of false.

     boolean    ::= "true" | "false"
      ↓              ↓
-    value      ::= line_string
+    value      ::= char_visible+ char_inline*

 ### Numeric value
-Numeric value is a `line_string` that encode a number.
+Numeric value is a `value` that encode a number.

     sign       ::= "+" | "-"
     decimals   ::= [1-9] [0-9]*